inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 Additionally, ``host1`` is configured to ping ``host2``.

-Since the cable between the hosts is configured to be disabled, the MAC module is unable to send the packets, and drops them.
-This is illustrated on the following animation:
+Since the cable between the hosts is configured to be disabled, the MAC module is unable to send the packets and drops them.
+This is illustrated in the following animation:

 .. video:: notconnected.mp4
    :width: 414